-Not Met 1 Met with Conditions 2 Met 3 Rating 3.1 Candidate Recruitment The program admits candidates The program admits and The program admits and and Selection. from a broad range of supports candidates from a supports high quality The program admits and backgrounds and diverse broad range of backgrounds candidates from a broad range supports candidates from a populations. and diverse populations.
-The of backgrounds and diverse broad range of backgrounds program recruits candidates populations and promotes their and diverse populations for based on forecasted successful entry to the admittance into the program. employment needs. licensure program.
-The The program recruits program recruits candidates candidates based on forecasted based on forecasted employment needs including employment needs including hard to staff schools and hard to staff schools and critical shortage areas. critical shortage areas.
+Not Met 1 Met with Conditions Met 3 Rating 3.1 Candidate Recruitment and Selection.
+The program admits and supports candidates from a broad range of backgrounds and diverse populations for admittance into the program.
+The program recruits candidates based on forecasted employment needs including hard to staff schools and critical shortage areas.
+The program admits candidates from a broad range of backgrounds and diverse populations.
+The program admits and supports candidates from a broad range of backgrounds and diverse populations.
+The program recruits candidates based on forecasted employment needs.
+The program admits and supports high quality candidates from a broad range of backgrounds and diverse populations and promotes their successful entry to the licensure program.
+The program recruits candidates based on forecasted employment needs including hard to staff schools and critical shortage areas.
 A recruitment plan based on mission with baseline points and goals for 5 years is submitted.
 3.2 Candidate Progression.
-The program monitors The program documents The program documents two or The program monitors candidate progression. measures/gateways of more measures/gateways of candidate proficiency from candidate progression by candidate progression by admissions through completion providing criteria for providing explicit criteria for monitoring/assessing at the admission, exit, monitoring, to ensure readiness for beginning and exit of and assessing with a focus on licensure. preparation. candidate development throughout preparation.
+The program monitors candidate proficiency from admissions through completion The program monitors candidate progression.
+The program documents measures/gateways of candidate progression by providing criteria for monitoring/assessing at the The program documents two or more measures/gateways of candidate progression by providing explicit criteria for admission, exit, monitoring, to ensure readiness for beginning and exit of and assessing with a focus on licensure. preparation. candidate development throughout preparation.
 3.3 Candidate Support.
-Additional support for candidates is not provided.
-The program has processes in place to support candidates The program has processes in place to identify and support The program has processes to identify and support candidates who need additional assistance No intervention process is in place when candidates are who need additional assistance to meet specific program candidates who need additional assistance to meet specific to meet specific program standards (content and counseled out of program. standards (content and dispositions) and pass licensure program standards (content and dispositions) and pass licensure dispositions) and pass licensure exams.
-Processes are applied exams.
-There may be an intervention process in place to exams.
-Additionally, the description describes the when a candidate must be counseled out of a program. counsel candidate out of the program. intervention processes applied when a candidate must be counseled out of a program.
-Comments: L 1 remerca out or a program.
+Additional support for The program has processes in The program has processes in The program has processes to candidates is not provided. place to support candidates place to identify and support identify and support candidates No intervention process is in who need additional assistance candidates who need additional who need additional assistance place when candidates are to meet specific program assistance to meet specific to meet specific program counseled out of program. standards (content and program standards (content and standards (content and dispositions) and pass licensure dispositions) and pass licensure dispositions) and pass licensure exams.
+There may be an exams.
+Additionally, the exams.
+Processes are applied intervention process in place to description describes the when a candidate must be counsel candidate out of the intervention processes applied counseled out of a program. program. when a candidate must be counseled out of a program.
+Comments: